 - 1. Any application not accompanied by the appropriate fee shall be deemed incomplete.
 Payment must be made to the Stormwater Authority in cash, money order, bank or certified check payable to the Town of Norwell. - 2.
 An Applicant's failure to pay any additional review or inspection fee within five (5) business days of receipt of the notice that further fees are required shall be grounds for disapproval. - 3.
-Stormwater Authority will publish the public notice and send abutter notifications.
+Stormwater Authority will publish the public notice.
 Abutter notification shall be by certified mail, return receipt requested.
 The applicant shall pay all costs associated with the publication and notification requirements.
-These costs shall not be imposed on the applicant if the applicant completes the public notice and abutter notification requirements and provides Stormwater Authority with copies of the public notices and the return receipt cards.